5.3 Manage the impact on business of long-term cost pressures within state and local government (two action items)

 5.3.2 Continue to develop additional reforms as needed to further improve the sustainability of the pension system and to accelerate the attainment of a “well-funded” pension system as defined by industry and federal government standards

-- The OPEB (Other Post-Employment Benefits) Commission has met several times during 2012 and issued the Final Report in January 2013.
+- The OPEB (Other Post-Employment Benefits) Commission has met several times during 2012 and issued a Final Report in January 2013.
 Recommendations outline potential savings for the Commonwealth and municipalities of $20 billion over 30 years.

 - The scope for the study of the pension system that will provide a public benefit while ensuring the ability to attract and retain public employees, as required by Section 62 of the Pension Reform Act (Chapter 176 of the Acts of 2011: An Act Providing for Pension Reform and Benefit Modernization) that was signed into law on November 18, 2011.